breyerjs/jacksonbreyer/posts/find-problems-not-solutions.md

 There are a lot of benefits:

+- **Problems motivate change.**
+Problems answer "why?" in a way that solutions do not.
+They provide a shared sense of purpose.

 - **Problems provide a north star.**
-Starting with a problem asks the implicit question: "Do your solutions actually help?"
+Starting with a problem asks the implicit question: "Does your solution actually help?"

-- **Problems are instantly understandable.**
-Sharing the problem helps people understand the motivation for change.
-It can also help you understand your own plans.

-- **Problems promote ownership.**
-It's more inspiring to get problems to solve than solutions to implement.

 - **Problems allow for creativity.**
 Two people can look at the same question and see different answers.
 By sharing the problem, you might learn of new solutions.

+- **Problems promote ownership.**
+It's more inspiring to get problems to solve than solutions to implement.

 Some examples of where this can help: